zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 ### Document Chunking Decision Criteria

-Next, we need to make three key decisions regarding how to chunk our articles: splitting technique, chunk size and overlap length.
+Next, we need to make three key decisions regarding how to chunk our articles - splitting technique, chunk size and overlap length.
 In case you've never heard of these terms before:

 - **Splitting Technique** determines where the semantic boundries should be when breaking apart a document.
 Common boundries include the end of a sentence or the end of a paragraph.
 - **Chunk size** refers to the target number of tokens each chunk should contain.